-The courses in Chemistry and in Chemical Engineering prepare men to conduct those manufacturing processes that deal with the production of materials of various kinds-such, for example, as petroleum products, cements, sugar, paper, rubber, leather, drugs, and chemicals.
+The courses in Chemistry and Chemical Engineering prepare men to conduct those manufacturing processes that deal with the production of materials of various kinds-such, for example, as petroleum products, cements, sugar, paper, soap, fertilizers, leather, drugs, and chemicals.
 The courses include, in addition to the usual studies in the humanities and in physics, mathematics, and drawing, a thorough training in the various branches of chemistry.

-The two courses differ from each other in the respects that the Chemical Engineering course includes a considerable amount of instruction in Mechanical and Electrical Engineering, while the Chemistry course affords a more thorough knowledge of chemistry and physics, and gives a more extended training in chemical research.
-The studies in Mechanical and Electrical Engineering included in the Chemical Engineering course, while hardly extended enough to enable the graduate of that course to design complicated machinery, will greatly assist him in operating such machinery, in handling mechanical and electrical power, and in directing the construction of the simpler forms of apparatus used in chemical industry.
-The additional knowledge of chemistry and physics, and the training in research which the Chemistry Course affords, will, on the other hand, more directly fit its graduates to carry on the industrial research which is essential to the development of chemical industries.
+The two courses differ from each other in the respects that the Chemical Engineering course includes a considerable amount of instruction in Mechanical and Electrical, as well as Chemical Engineering, while the Chemistry course affords a more thorough knowledge of chemistry and physics, and gives a somewhat more extended training in chemical research.
+The studies in Mechanical and Electrical Engineering included in the Chemical Engineering course give the graduate a knowledge of the fundamental principles of machinery used in the chemical industries, and will greatly assist him in operating such machinery, in handling mechanical and electrical power, and in directing the construction of the simpler forms of apparatus used in chemical industry.
+The additional knowledge of chemistry and physics, and the training in research which the Chemistry course affords will, on the other hand, more directly fit its graduates to carry on the research which is essential to the development of chemical industries.